JPCodes44/calc_guide/README.md

 I am also open to supplying help for my fellow classmates who are stuck in courses like NE 241, NE 217 or any other subjects related to vector calculus.

-As for libraries, this website contains MathJAX for math notation, VanillaJS for javascript features, and Bootstrap 5 for forms/layouts of images/text.
+As for libraries, this website contains MathJAX for math notation, three.js for interactive data visualization, MATLAB for 2D/3D plots/images, and Bootstrap 5 for forms/layouts of images/text.

 # calc_guide